 Install the second layer of geotextile weed membrane and secure to the top of the timber edging with screws or staples.
 This will prevent any weed growth.
 Use a Stanley knife to cut the layer to the required layout.

 7. Install the artificial grass

 Lay the artificial grass out and leave to settle flat.
 Once you are happy that the grass is flat and settled, you can then cut it to shape using a sharp Stanley knife.
 Blades will need to be changed approximately every three metres of cutting.

 8. Join pieces of artificial turf together

 When joining two pieces of grass together, cut evenly down the stitch lines on each piece of grass.
 Butt the two pieces together and check the join.
 It is quite possible there is still some trimming to be done.

-Once you are happy the two pieces of grass are butted up exactly, fold both pieces back and lay the joining tape evenly between them.
+Once you are happy the two pieces of grass are butted up exactly, fold both pieces back and lay the joining tape (shiny side down) evenly between them.
 Apply the glue evenly to the middle 5 inches of the joining tape and spread with a toothed trowel.
 Carefully fold both pieces back and apply pressure to the join.
 Make sure the glue is not too thick or it will push through the join or the drainage holes.
 Carefully insert 1 screw either side of the join to ensure that the grass remain in place while edges are being trimmed.

 9. Secure edges

 Now you can trim the edges.
 This is easiest done using a sharp Stanley knife.
 Change blades if required for better quality installation.